joeappleton18/ongoing_lab_work/README.md

 # LAB 10 Starter Code

-After cloning this repository, you should do the following to get started:
+After cloning this repository, look at the README.md in each of the subdirectories to see how to get started.